 We have been seeing the situation with the courts change almost daily.
 They are scrambling to find ways to keep providing court services while keeping litigants safe.
 Law firms as well are making changes to adapt to the new reality and changing government measures.

-At present, the courts are limiting the kinds of matters they can hear to the most pressing cases, and are pretty much handling those hearings by telephone.
-While we do have the ability to file and finalize divorce cases online, because the the situation as to hearings is in flux, other options are needed.
+At present, the courts are limiting the kinds of matters they can hear to the most pressing cases and are pretty much handling those hearings by telephone.
+While we do have the ability to file and finalize divorce cases online, because the situation as to hearings is in flux, other options are needed.

 Fortunately, because of our firm’s focus on alternative dispute resolution, we are well equipped to help clients proceed through their divorce using other means: